Animae-Magnae-Prodigus/blog/index.md

 ---

 # Principle
-A good reader becomes commentator.
+A good reader becomes a commentator.

-A better reader becomes author.
+A better reader becomes an author.

-A best reader becomes philosopher.
+A best reader becomes a philosopher.

 # Introduction
-Here reside my notes and comments on books, offered to fellow bibliophiles who share my common reading predilections.
+Here reside my notes and comments on books, offered to fellow bibliophiles who share the same reading predilections as me.

 # Rules
 + The titles of my commenting posts follow the pattern of "scores I gave \| Author Name - Work Name".